Set-up: tick, technical aspects: tick, script: tick and content: tick – what could possibly go wrong?

 10. Set-up

 In the virtual setting of a press conference, the set-up also changes – and without the constraints of the physical world, the possibilities for customisation are endless.
-This starts with a digital screen backdrop in your corporate design, moves on to breakout rooms and parallel sessions for in-depth discussions in small groups, virtual whiteboards, VR product presentations on the digital twin, and extends to providers such as Play.workadventu.re, who virtually recreate entire trade fair scenarios using a gamification approach: The stage is yours!
+This ranges from digital screen backgrounds in your corporate design, through to breakout rooms and parallel sessions for in-depth discussions in small groups, virtual whiteboards, VR product presentations using a digital twin, right through to providers such as Play.workadventu.re, who virtually recreate entire trade fair settings using a gamification approach: The stage is yours!

 Conclusion:

-In the virtual space, the organisational effort required in the run-up to a PR event is comparatively greater – of course, depending on the creativity and ingenuity of the organisers, technology is patient and scalable.
-However, the technical possibilities in the virtual environment are also more diverse.
-Whether analogue, hybrid or purely virtual – in the end, the results must be right!
+In a virtual space, the organisational effort required in the run-up to a PR event is comparatively greater – of course, depending on the creativity and ingenuity of the organisers, technology is patient and scalable.
+However, the technical possibilities in a virtual environment are also far more diverse.
+Whether analogue, hybrid or purely virtual – ultimately, the results have to be right!

 Your contact person